Kvieta1990/Kvieta1990.github.io/_posts/2023-12-25-vps_docker_services.md

 we could then execute `sudo docker compose up -d` which will then read in the two files mentioned here -- the `docker-compose.yml` file contains the docker configuration and the `.env` file contains some necessary environmental variables needed for running the docker image.
 With this way, I could make any changes I want and run the docker image without problems.
+Just in case the docker way just does not work out, we then can roll back to the conventional way of deployment, i.e., the local way, following the instructions provided in Ref.
+[2] (see [here](https://github.com/babaohuang/GeminiProChat?tab=readme-ov-file#running-locally)).

 Another service I want to mention here is `dify` [3], which is a web-based service for wrapping up the GPT models to provide web interface for it.
 They also provided the docker way of